ATTPC/daqdoc/source/taking_data.rst

 ..  image:: images/rcc_idle.png

-Right-click on the ECC component and choose :guilabel:`Specific command panel`.
-This opens the window that we can use to interact with the ECC server.
+Right-click on an ECC component and choose :guilabel:`Specific command panel`.
+This opens a window that we can use to interact with the ECC server.

 ..  image:: images/ecc_panel.png

-Choose the correct combination of config files from the list and press :guilabel:`Change`.
+Choose the correct combination of config files for this particular ECC server from the list and press :guilabel:`Change`.
 Either close this window or drag it out of the way.
+Repeat this step for each ECC server, choosing the appropriate configurations each time.

 Controlling runs
 ----------------